slub/data.slub-dresden.de/doc/api_endpoints/reconcile.md

 # OpenRefine Reconciliation Service
 {: .no_toc}

-Our API also has an endpoint to use the [OpenRefine Reconciliation Service API](https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation-Service-API) as well as [OpenRefine's Data Extension API](https://github.com/OpenRefine/OpenRefine/wiki/Data-Extension-API).
+Our API also has an endpoint to use the [OpenRefine Reconciliation Service API](https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation-Service-API){: .extlink } as well as [OpenRefine's Data Extension API](https://github.com/OpenRefine/OpenRefine/wiki/Data-Extension-API){: .extlink }.

 Contents: